Kaiwei0323/onnxruntime-qnn/README.md

-# Build ONNX Runtime with QNN Execution Provider (QNN EP)
+# 🧠 Build ONNX Runtime with Qualcomm QNN Execution Provider on Ubuntu
-This guide explains how to build ONNX Runtime with the QNN Execution Provider (QNN EP) on a Ubuntu system.
+This guide walks you through building ONNX Runtime with support for Qualcomm's QNN Execution Provider (QNN EP) on Ubuntu.
+It includes steps to install GCC 11.2.0, Python 3.11, and CMake 3.28.0, and details how to configure and build ONNX Runtime with the QNN SDK.

+---

+## ✅ Prerequisites
+* QCS6490
+* Ubuntu 20.04
+* Qualcomm QNN SDK (e.g., v2.26.0.240828)

+---

-## Step 1: Install GCC/G++ 11.2.0
+## Step 1: Install GCC 11.2.0
 ```
 apt update
 apt install -y build-essential wget m4 autoconf automake libgmp-dev libmpfr-dev libmpc-dev zlib1g-dev flex bison